schleif11/prototype-v3/tutorial-makecode.md

 ### Step 4

 To draw your "Player" character, click the gray square in the **sprite of kind player** block.
-You can select the "Gallery" button to choose a sprite, or design your own in the "Image editor."
+You can select the "Gallery" button to choose a sprite, or design your own in the image editor.
 Click "Done" when you are finished.
 ![Add the Character](https://raw.githubusercontent.com/schleif11/prototype-v3/master/images/4-character.gif)

 ### Step 5

-Go to the "Controller" category and add a **move (mySprite) with buttons** block to the **on start** block.
+Go to the "Controller" category and add a **move mySprite with buttons** block to the **on start** block.

 ````blocks